Jancis on her life in wine...

 Hall of Fame for Best Drinks Book, Gourmand World Cookbook Awards (France)

-André Simon Award for Best Drinks Book
+André Simon Award for Best Drinks Book (UK)

 James Beard Award for Best Beverage Book (US)